Music Royalties Explained: The Ultimate Guide for 2024

 For Songwriter Royalties, independent artists act very similarly to independent record labels.
 The major difference is that you will need to seek out your own mechanical licensing agent or publishing administrator—this is no small task.
 Landing a pub admin deal is based on your clout as an artist, as well as your ability to earn dolla dolla bills.
 An excellent alternative for many artists is a publishing administration service such as CD Baby Stages, Songtrust, or TuneCore.
 For a small fee, publishing administration services collect publishing on your behalf while retaining an additional percentage of everything they collect.
 This is an excellent option for independent musicians who need to outsource their publishing.

 For Sound Recordings, indie musicians are again very similar to independent record labels.
 The difference is that aggregators (aka distributors) for independent musicians are limited to digital distribution.
 For a small fee, a digital distributor such as CD Baby, Distrokid, or TuneCore will digitally release your music across a variety of streaming sites and music retailers.
 Same as before, digital distributors might take a percentage of every sale before the funds reach your bank account, or charge you a membership fee to keep 100% of your royalties, or some other pricing model.
 Either way, distributors usually take 15% or less.
 If you were signed, your record label would take a hefty cut of your earnings at this point anyways, but the benefit of being independent is that you get to choose how much to keep through the selection of your distributor.
+If you want a distributor that lets you keep 100% of your royalties, you should check out LANDR.

 Want to learn more about the music industry and how to collect royalties?
 Keep reading!